 Data centers are migrating from 10G to 40G and 100G to support the increasing demand for faster data rates.
-We build our fiber patch cords to comply to IEEE 802.3ae 10Gbps Gigabit Ethernet and 802.3ba 40Gbps / 100Gbps Ethernet standards.Shop Now
+We build our fiber patch cords, or sometimes referred to as fiber optic jumpers, to comply to IEEE 802.3ae 10Gbps Gigabit Ethernet and 802.3ba 40Gbps / 100Gbps Ethernet standards.Shop Now

 Interoperate with Existing Networks

 As technology advances, data center upgrades will occur in phases.
 Our fiber patch cords installed in 100G and 40G systems are backwards compatible with an existing 1G system to allow the network to evolve.Shop Now

 Optical fiber is sensitive to stress, especially in bending.
 We use bend-insensitive glass fiber optic cable which allows the cable to tolerate tight bends without significant loss of light.Shop Now

 A big concern in data centers is space utilization and air flow.
 We reduced the outside diameter of our LC uni-boot patch cord to 2.0mm- 44% less than traditional cables.Shop Now

 Correctly routing cable between devices and patching fields so there is no slack is critical.
 We offer patch cables in various lengths from 1 foot to 50 meters to eliminate coiled-up cable and blocked access to hardware.Shop Now